cilium/cilium/Documentation/gettingstarted/kafka.rst

   [2017-10-31 07:08:34,088] ERROR Error when sending message to topic empire-announce with key: null, value: 33  bytes with error: (org.apache.kafka.clients.producer.internals.ErrorLoggingCallback) org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [empire-announce]

-This is because the policy does not allow messages with apiKey = "produce" for topic "empire-announce" from containers with label app = empire-outpost.
+This is because the policy does not allow messages with role = "produce" for topic "empire-announce" from containers with label app = empire-outpost.
 Its worth noting that we don't simply drop the message (which could easily be confused with a network error), but rather we respond with the Kafka access denied error (similar to how HTTP would return an error code of 403 unauthorized).

-Likewise, if the outpost container ever tries to consume from topic *deathstar-plans*, it is denied, as apiKey = fetch is only allowed for topic *empire-announce*.
+Likewise, if the outpost container ever tries to consume from topic *deathstar-plans*, it is denied, as role = consume is only allowed for topic *empire-announce*.

 To test, from the outpost-9999 terminal, run: